 Under the authority of the Hawai’i Territorial Legislature, 1907 saw the establishment of the College of Agriculture and Mechanic Arts in Honolulu.
 Its inaugural class began with 10 students and 12 faculty members.
 Try beating that student-to-faculty ratio!

 Of course, its growth was inevitable as Hawaii increasingly drew newcomers from nearby Pacific islands as well as both the Asian and North American mainlands.
 By 1912, the campus had relocated to its present day site of Manoa, and by 1920 it was known as the University of Hawaii.
-With more than 21,000 students—the largest student roster in the state—University of Hawaii still offers a pretty darn good student-to-faculty ratio of 14-to-one.
-The University is also ranked in the top 100 for public universities in the U.S. and, according to U.S. News & World Report, is the 6th most ethnically diverse campus in the country.
+With more than 21,000 students — -the largest student roster in the state — -University of Hawaii still offers a pretty darn good student-to-faculty ratio of 14-to-one.
+The University is also ranked in the top 100 for public universities in the U.S. and, according to U.S. News and World Report, is the 6th most ethnically diverse campus in the country.

 The University is one of 10 public colleges or universities, which spread out across the state’s major islands.
 Hawaii also claims seven non-profit private colleges.
 Best regarded among them is the Hawaii Pacific University on the Hawaii Loa Campus.
 Founded in 1963 and ultimately absorbed into the larger Pacific University in 1992, Hawaii Loa is recognized for the competitive salaries often earned by its graduates.
 Of course, like most other locations in Hawaii, its campus is also breathtakingly beautiful.